-- 1. The audited financial statements are laid in accordance with Section 340(1)(a) of the Companies Act 2016 for discussion only under Agenda 1.
-They do not require shareholders' approval and hence, will not be put for voting. - 2.
-A member of the Company entitled to attend and vote is entitled to appoint another person as his proxy to exercise all or any of his rights to attend, participate, speak and vote in his stead. - A member of the Company may appoint not more than two (2) proxies to attend the meeting, provided that the member specifies the proportion of the members shareholdings to be represented by each proxy, failing which, the appointments shall be invalid. - 4.
-A proxy may but need not be a member and there shall be no restriction as to the qualification of the proxy. - 5.
+- 4. A member of the Company entitled to attend and vote via RPV is entitled to appoint another person as his proxy to exercise all or any of his rights to attend, participate, speak and vote in his stead. - 5.
+A member of the Company may appoint not more than two (2) proxies to attend the meeting via RPV, provided that the member specifies the proportion of the member's shareholdings to be represented by each proxy, failing which, the appointments shall be invalid. - 6.
+A proxy may but need not be a member and there shall be no restriction as to the qualification of the proxy. - 7.
 Where a member is an Authorised Nominee as defined under The Securities Industry (Central Depositories) Act, 1991, it may appoint at least one proxy in respect of each Securities Account it holds with ordinary shares of the Company standing to the credit of the said Securities Account.
-Where a member of the Company is an Exempt Authorised Nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("Omnibus Account") there shall be no limit to the number of proxies which the Exempt Authorised Nominee may appoint in respect of each Omnibus Account it holds. - 6.
-The instrument appointing a proxy shall be in writing, and the power of attorney or other authority (if any) under which it is signed or a notarially certified copy thereof, shall be deposited at the Company's Share Registrar office situated at No. 2-1, Jalan Sri Hartamas 8, Sri Hartamas, 50480 Kuala Lumpur OR by email to ir@shareworks.com.my not less than forty-eight (48) hours before the time for holding the meeting or adjourned meeting at which the person named in such instrument proposes to vote, or, in the case of a poll, not less than twenty-four (24) hours before the time appointed for the taking of the poll, and in default the instrument of proxy shall not be treated as valid. - 7.
-An instrument appointing a proxy shall in the case of an individual, be signed by the appointor or by his attorney duly authorised in writing and in the case of a corporation, be either under its common seal or signed by its attorney or in accordance with the provision of its constitution or by an officer duly authorised on behalf of the corporation. - 8.
-In respect of deposited securities, only members whose names appear on the Record of Depositors on 21 April 2021, shall be eligible to attend the meeting or appoint proxy(ies) to attend and/or vote on his behalf.
+Where a member of the Company is an Exempt Authorised Nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("Omnibus Account") there shall be no limit to the number of proxies which the Exempt Authorised Nominee may appoint in respect of each Omnibus Account it holds. - 8.
+The instrument appointing a proxy shall be in writing, and the power of attorney or other authority (if any) under which it is signed or a notarially certified copy thereof, shall be deposited at the Company's Share Registrar office situated at No. 2-1 Jalan Sri Hartamas 8, Sri Hartamas, 50480 Kuala Lumpur OR by email to ir@shareworks.com.my not less than forty-eight (48) hours before the time for holding the meeting or adjourned meeting at which the person named in such instrument proposes to vote, or, in the case of a poll, not less than twenty-four (24) hours before the time appointed for the taking of the poll, and in default the instrument of proxy shall not be treated as valid. - 9.
+An instrument appointing a proxy shall in the case of an individual, be signed by the appointor or by his attorney duly authorised in writing and in the case of a corporation, be either under its common seal or signed by its attorney or in accordance with the provision of its constitution or by an officer duly authorised on behalf of the corporation. - 10.
+In respect of deposited securities, only members whose names appear on the Record of Depositors on 20 April 2022, shall be eligible to attend the meeting or appoint proxy(ies) to attend and/or vote on his behalf via RPV facilities.